At a Glance

 For more information on being an Admin on your UserTesting account, please see: "Guidance for Admins"

 What is a Workspace?

 Workspaces are an organizational tool—a way to manage a specific space for team members to work together on testing.
-You can think of them as akin to a virtual office; you can decide who gets to enter that office, who must remain outside, and whether or not to lock the door in order to allow others to join or not (a public vs. a private workspace).
+You can think of them as akin to a virtual office; you can decide who gets to enter that office, who must remain outside, and whether or not to lock the door to allow others to join (a public vs. a private vs. a hidden workspace).
 Workspaces enable you to: